 8. Encourage them to use their imagination

 The sky’s the limit when it comes to using their imagination.
-Encourage them to pretend they are in different places or situations and use their toys to act out scenes from their made-up stories.
+Encourage them to pretend they are in different places or situations and use your toddler’s toys to act out scenes from their made-up stories.
 This is a great way to get your child’s creative juices flowing and have some fun at the same time.

 9. Be silly and have fun yourself!